powsybl/powsybl-tutorials/README.md

 NHV1_NHV2_2,P1,P2,VLHV1,VLHV2,NHV1,NHV2,3.00000,33.0000,0.00000,0.000193000,0.00000,0.000193000
 ```

-Alternatively, you can easily launch a tutorial from the root by using `mvn compile exec:java -pl <TUTORIAL-FOLDER>` or import the projects in your favorite IDE and use its facilities to run code and start experimenting!
+Alternatively, you can easily launch a tutorial from the root by using `mvn compile exec:exec@run -pl <TUTORIAL-FOLDER>` or import the projects in your favorite IDE and use its facilities to run code and start experimenting!